Rabbit-Company/RabbitForexAPI/README.md

 ### Forex & Metals Rates

-Exchange rates are calculated using USD as the reference currency from metals.dev data:
+Exchange rates are calculated using USD as the reference currency from Wise data:

-- **USD to X**: Inverse of metals.dev rate (1 / rate)
+- **USD to X**: Inverse of Wise rate (1 / rate)
-- **X to USD**: Direct rate from metals.dev
+- **X to USD**: Direct rate from Wise
 - **X to Y**: Cross-rate calculation (USD/X ÷ USD/Y)

 Rates are rounded intelligently based on their magnitude: